bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 It should not be too difficult to understand this file.

 .. note:
-  More network features are available, see the nic_nmcli readme file for more information.
+  More network features and configurations are available, see the nic_nmcli role readme file for more information.

 Other nodes
 ^^^^^^^^^^^